Snickerdoodle Cupcakes are a wonderful dessert for a celebration! Made from scratch!

 Um….look at that crumb!
 It’s PERFECT!
 We’ve been watching season after season of the Great British Baking Show and I always find it interesting how they call a dense cake “close textured”.
 Well, I can guarantee you that Paul and Mary would not say that about these Snickerdoodle Cupcakes!

-These delicious Snickerdoodle Cupcakes are made from scratch with lots of delicious cinnamon!
+These delicious Snickerdoodle Cupcakes are made from scratch and filled with tons of delicious cinnamon!

 - 1 -3/8 cups AP flour